calculquebec/infra-gdr/README.md

 terraform destroy
 ```

-Optionnally, we can bypass approval using
+Optionally, we can bypass approval using

 ```shell
 terraform destroy -auto-approve